eshe-huli/spreadsheet/README.md

     * Instructions for both should go on the appropriate branches, but please note that instructions and bundle files are built on the part2 branch only
 * Once you’ve made changes in the part1 branch, please also update the part1-tests and part2 branches by merging in part1

+Bundles to send to candidates are automatically created in CI, so you don't need to go through a manual process to do this.